realA10001986/Dash-Gauges/README-DIY.md

 #### "Primary", "Percent Power"

 For the smaller gauges I used two H&P 631-14672 (built by Phaostron), which are (were?) oddly available in volumes on ebay.
 The pointers on these are red, but an Edding permanent marker was quickly able to change them to black.
-These gauges have a scale from 0 to 0.5V, but - again: oddly - can't cope with 0.5V, they need a resistor in series.
+These gauges have a scale from 0 to 0.5V, but can't cope with 0.5V, they need a resistor in series.
 I found 8k2 + 470R to be the best value (R1+R2, R3+R4 on the Switch Board).

 Those two gauges are driven by channels A and B of the MCP4728.
-They show nearly identical readings at 10% and at 90%, in the middle they differ a bit,despite the voltage being identical.
+They show nearly identical readings at 10% and at 90%, in the middle they differ a bit, despite the voltage being identical.
 But since the idea here is not to actually measure voltage, that is still ok, the "full" percentage is configurable after all.

-The movie-accurate faces of those gauges are available in this repository.
+The movie-accurate dials of those gauges are available in the [DIY/faces-labels](DIY/faces-labels) folder in this repository.

 For the backlight, I drilled a hole in the rear of the metal enclosure, center bottom, and put a 5mm yellow LED (590nm) on the Switch Board (LED1, LED2, with suitable resistors (R8/R9; depending on LED, probably around 150R).
 Most replicas use white LEDs, but I think on the A-Car as shown in the Petersen Museum, there are yellow ones used, and I found white ones too bright.
 The LEDs are mounted on the Switch Board so that they stick out 12mm from PCB to the LED's top.